Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Theoretical model

 where $E_F$ is the Fermi energy, we obtain Eq.\ (\ref{e2}), with the Fourier coefficients $\rho(\vec{K})$ given by

-In the following we consider a model of vibrating spheres [called below muffin-tin or MT-spheres], Fig.\ \ref{fig1}, which are immersed in the interstitial region with fixed values of $\rho(\vec{K})$, Eq.\ (\ref{e5}).
-It turns out that at a finite and even zero temperature $T$ the quantities $\rho(\vec{K})$ on vibrating MT-spheres are effectively reduced.
-To demonstrate it we consider a simple case of a single atom in the primitive unit cell.
+The electron density in the interstitial region is only weakly dependent on the amplitudes of the vibrations since the band electron on average experiences a periodic potential from the regular arrangement of the ions.
+On the other hand, the electron density around a nucleus being attached to it by the Coulomb interaction is expected to follow adiabatically the vibrating ion.
+To reconcile these apparently contradictory viewpoints we consider a model of vibrating spheres [called below muffin-tin or MT-spheres], Fig.\ \ref{fig1}, which are immersed in the crystal.
+We keep the values of $\rho(\vec{K})$, Eq.\ (\ref{e5}) in the interstitial region unchanged while the electron density on the vibrating sphere will be calculated taking into account the nuclear displacements.
+It turns out that at a finite and even zero temperature $T$ the quantities $\rho(\vec{K})$ on vibrating MT-spheres are effectively reduced (see below).
+In the language of the LAPW method this implies a modification of boundary conditions for the solutions inside the MT-sphere \cite{flapw}, which in turn changes EFG.
+Therefore, our main goal is to calculate the temperature dependence of the electron density on the vibrating sphere, which later (Sec.\ \ref{sub_C}) will be used for the calculation of EFG.
+In the following we consider a simple case of a single atom in the primitive unit cell.
 (This avoids unnecessary technical complications whereas the generalization for the case of few atoms is straightforward.)
-The electron density on an MT-sphere of the radius $R_{MT}$ centered at a site $n$ and displaced from the equilibrium position $\vec{X}(n) =\left\{ X_x(n),X_y(n),X_z(n) \right\}$ by the vector $\vec{u}_{n}$ can be expanded in the multipole series